dfrencham/dfrencham.github.io/_posts/2014-04-04-every-developer-should-learn-regex.md

 Visual Studio 2013 on the other hand (and 2012) both have [proper regex support](http://msdn.microsoft.com/en-us/library/2k3te2cs.aspx).

+### Regex is hard ###

 As much as I love Regex, there is one thing you should be aware of.
 Regex can be hard.
 Very hard.
 Sure, a basic find/replace is easy... but at some point you will want to do more.
 You'll end up with character classes to restrict matched characters, you'll want to negate matches, you'll learn what the term *greedy* means in the context of pattern matching.

 <div class="post-image">
 <a class="fancybox" href="http://imgs.xkcd.com/comics/regex_golf.png"><img class="img-responsive img-thumbnail" src="http://imgs.xkcd.com/comics/regex_golf.png" alt="Regex golf" /></a><br />
 </div>

-When you are writing and debugging expressions, keep this in mind:
+When you are writing and debugging regular expressions, keep this in mind:

 >It should not take longer to write and debug your expression than it would take you to manually do the find/replace.

 If it is taking that long - stop.
+Take a breather, and consider takling the problem another way.
+Regular expressions are supposed to save you time and effort compared to manually replacing text.

 Here is a practical example of using regex: